paritytech/substrate-api-sidecar/CONTRIBUTING.md

 - Contributors should adhere to the [house coding style](https://github.com/paritytech/substrate/blob/master/docs/STYLE_GUIDE.md).

 ## Reviewing Pull Requests:
-When reviewing a Pull Request, the end-goal is to suggest useful changes to the author.
+When reviewing a Pull Request, the end goal is to suggest useful changes to the author.
 Reviews should finish with approval unless there are issues that would result in:
 - Buggy behaviour.
 - Undue maintenance burden.
 - Breaking with house coding style.